Maltodextrin: A Common Food Additive with Potential Health Concerns

 What Does the Research Show?

 Animal studies showed that mice fed maltodextrin were more susceptible to gastrointestinal infections from salmonella (Nickerson 2014).
 Even low doses of maltodextrin increased pathogenic bacterial viability and disrupted the mice’s ability to clear gastrointestinal infections (Nickerson 2014).
-Follow on studies fleshed out concerns over correlations of processed foods and maltodextrin to increasing prevalence of inflammatory bowel disease in the general population (Nickerson 2015).
+Follow on studies fleshed out concerns over correlations of processed foods and maltodextrin to the increasing prevalence of inflammatory bowel disease in the general population (Nickerson 2015).

 Another research group based out of Europe confirmed the findings in mice, showing that exposure to maltodextrin increased gastrointestinal inflammation, decreased healthy mucous production and increased risks for inflammatory bowel disease (Laudisi 2019).
 Extrapolating from the evidence, this raises concern for maltodextrin contributing to a number of disease conditions that have gastrointestinal inflammation and disturbances in gut flora as root components (Arnold 2019).